Gardens Don’t Lie

-Garden’s Don’t Lie…is a documentary video series by community film-maker Mona Khizam.
-The series explores how our gardens can reveal the truth about our values and the lives we lead.
-It thematically explores three gardens and the relationship their owners have to their plots of land.
+Garden’s Don’t Lie…is an ongoing documentary video series by community film-maker Mona Khizam.
+The project explores how our gardens can reveal the truth about ones values and the lives we lead through the relationship individual owners have with their plots of land.
+As part of OSCA’s ongoing Projects of the Everyday platform, that seeds, develops and presents SA artist-led projects in innovative spaces of creativity, making and experimentation.

 Work in Progress Video – September 2022